As a business owner, there are dozens of important metrics you need to both track and understand.

 - How long a customer typically remains loyal to your brand

-Why is customer lifetime value so important?
+What is the customer lifetime value formula?